Researchers have discovered that large volumes of the powerful greenhouse gas methane are being discharged from an Icelandic glacier.

 “This is a huge amount of methane lost from the glacial meltwater stream into the atmosphere,” said Dr Peter Wynn, a glacial biogeochemist from the Lancaster Environment Centre and corresponding author of the research.
 “It greatly exceeds average methane loss from non-glacial rivers to the atmosphere reported in the scientific literature.
 It rivals some of the world’s most methane-producing wetlands; and represents more than twenty times the known methane emissions of all Europe’s other volcanoes put together.”

-“Methane has a global warming potential 28 times that of carbon dioxide (CO 2).
+Dr Wynn added: “Methane has a global warming potential 28 times that of carbon dioxide (CO2).
 It is therefore important that we know about different sources of methane being released to the atmosphere and how they might change in the future.

 “There has been a lot of speculation about whether or not glaciers can release methane.
 The beds of glaciers contain the perfect cocktail of conditions for methane production—microbes, low oxygen, organic matter, and water—along with an impermeable cap of ice on the surface trapping the methane beneath.